 Money is one of the most stressful factors in our lives and when we don’t know how to handle it well, we reduce our chances of achieving financial freedom.
-If you’re in the difficult position of confronting amounts of debt that you owe but don’t know how you can repay, know that you aren’t alone.
-Living under financial strain and serious debt has become the norm for many Canadians.
+If you’re in a difficult position and owe more than you can repay, you’re not alone.
+Living under financial strain and serious debt has become the norm for many Canadians, but it’s important that yu recognize the financial danger signs that are keeping you from reaching your financial goals.

-There can be many factors that contribute to a debt situation that’s simply grown out of control, but one of the most likely reasons that an individual or family can’t seem to get out of debt can be attributed to habits of overspending.
+one of the most likely reasons that an individual or family can’t seem to get out of debt can be attributed to habits of overspending.
 Without a budget, without a commitment to smart spending, and without some key pieces of financial education, even a healthy income won’t seem like enough to turn the tables on debt.
-This is a financially delicate and stressful way to live, but you don’t have to live this way forever.

-This article will outline the ways you can recognize financial danger signs, explain how debt relief can reduce the amount of debt you owe, and offer tips for finding a Licensed Insolvency Trustee that you’ll work well with.
-We’ll also outline some strategies for how to live debt-free and answer the question: what does it take to live debt free when you owe a lot of money?
+This article will outline the ways you can recognize financial danger signs, explain how debt relief can reduce the amount of debt you owe, and offer tips for finding a Licensed Insolvency Trustee that can help you develop a plan to regain financial control.

 Living with debt is a very natural thing for many Canadians, but you should be able to spot the signs of an unhealthy relationship with debt.
 Maybe you don’t know the grand total of how much you owe, maybe you can only afford the minimum payments to your creditors, maybe collection agencies are constantly calling you, and perhaps creditors have taken serious steps to reclaim unsecured debt from you by garnishing your wages.